ARVO: Atlas of Reproducible Vulnerabilities for Open-Source Software: ARVO

 \subsection{Reproducer}

-To reproduce an issue and locate its precise fix, \system must be able to build the project and its dependencies from source at different commits.
-However, this poses a number of challenges, particularly for older vulnerabilities where dependencies, resources, and toolchains may have been lost over time.
-Using the techniques described in this section, \system's Reproducer component can successfully reproduce 5{,}651 vulnerabilities out of 8{,}934 vulnerabilities (63.3\%); this is a significant improvement over the 13\% success rate achieved by OSS-Fuzz's provided reproducer.
+The reproducer is the keystone of the patch locator: to reproduce an issue and identify its precise fix, \system rebuilds the project and its dependencies from source across different commits.
+This task is especially challenging for older vulnerabilities, where dependencies, resources, and toolchains may no longer be available.

+By applying the techniques described in this section, the reproducer has successfully reproduced 69\% of vulnerabilities (6{,}138 cases) with their corresponding patches identified.
+The difference between this number and the 81\% success rate observed in our comparison experiment (see Section~\ref{sec:comparison}) is primarily due to time constraints.
+Some OSS-Fuzz projects (e.g., LibreOffice) require several hours to compile, and the repeated builds necessary for commit bisection make the process extremely time-consuming.
+As a result, not all reproductions have been completed; we expect the remaining gap to be closed in the coming months.

-We identify three key strategies that \system uses to improve the reproducibility of vulnerabilities: 1) revision control; 2) minimally intrusive build instrumentation; and 3) fixing missing resources.
+We identify three key strategies that \system uses to improve the reproducibility of vulnerabilities: 1) minimally intrusive build instrumentation; 2) revision control; and 3) fixing missing resources.
 These strategies are implemented in the \system reproducer, as shown in Figure~\ref{fig:reproducer}.